ryanmillerwork/robo_eye/README.md

    `CMD OK SAC 10.0 -5.0 0.0 0.0`

 Serial responses always start with `CMD OK` or `CMD ERR` so host scripts can parse them easily.

+### Web UI (Browser Serial Console)

+Located in `micropython_controller/web_ui/index.html`.
+Features:

+- Connect/disconnect via Chrome/Edge Web Serial dialog.
+- Scrollback log showing board output plus `CMD OK/ERR` responses.
+- Command input box and quick logging of manual entries.
+- Pointer pad that maps the full square to ±20° pan/tilt.
+Click or drag to stream `SAC` commands for both eyes (throttled to one command per 100 ms).
+Includes a toggle to swap left/right pan directions if you want mirrored motion.

+Usage tips:

+1. Serve the folder locally (`cd micropython_controller/web_ui && python -m http.server 8000`) and open `http://localhost:8000` in Chrome.
+2. Click **Connect**, pick the ESP32 device, then use the pointer pad or text box to drive the eyes.
+3. You can also open the HTML directly from the board’s CIRCUITPY drive in Chrome (needs Web Serial support).

 ### Development Notes